learnfreely/LearnFreely-Scripts/pairing_system/thoughts.md

 $$f(S_n, T_m)=[S_n \in T_m^0] \cdot [T_m^2-T_m^1 \neq 0] \cdot \bigg([T_m^1 = 0] + \frac{1}{1+e^{T_m^1-T_m^2+2}} + \frac{1}{2+2e^{-2.5(T_m^3-3)})} \bigg)$$

-### Discrete convolution
+### Evaluating all students and all tutors

 There should be support for evaluation of multiple students.
 This causes a challenge since there would be clear favorability to the student evaluated first.
-To combat this, we can evaluate every student against every tutor before employing some method to allow for comprimises between pairings if multiple students rank the same tutor highest.
+To combat this, we can evaluate every student against every tutor before employing some method to allow for compromises between pairings if multiple students rank the same tutor highest.

 We can address this by wrapping the whole process into a double summation.